Free personalized radio that

 plays the music you love

 He followed with the remix collection Stop Arresting Artists, and in 1998 scored Steven Soderbergh's A-list Hollywood feature Out of Sight with a prescient set of groove-funk.
 (The attention also earned him a place in Entertainment Weekly's list of the Top 100 Creative People in Entertainment.)
 His single "My Mate Paul" even featured as the theme music to the Sony Playstation game Psybadek.
-Essential Mix 98/01 followed later that year, and in 1999 This Film's Crap, Let's Slash the Seats was reissued with a bonus disc of rarities and unreleased tracks.
+Essential Mix 98/01 followed later that year, and in 1999, This Film's Crap, Let's Slash the Seats was reissued with a bonus disc of rarities and unreleased tracks.
 Holmes issued his third studio effort, Bow Down to the Exit Sign, in September 2000.
-One year later, Soderbergh tapped him to produce another feature film soundtrack, for Ocean's Eleven, and it pushed a single -- Elvis Presley's "A Little Less Conversation," as remixed by Junkie XL -- into the charts (as well as the top spot in many countries).
+One year later, Soderbergh tapped him to produce the Ocean's Eleven soundtrack, which pushed Junkie XL's remix of Elvis Presley's "A Little Less Conversation" into the charts (as well as the top spot in many countries).

 Track List: Dogs Are Parading: The Very Best Of (With Remixes)

 Track List: Bow Down To The Exit Sign

 Track List: This Film's Crap, Let's Slash The Seats